siliscale/tiny-vedas-ebpf/README.md

 ## Acknowledgments

-- RISC-V Foundation for the open instruction set architecture
+- Linux kernel eBPF project for the eBPF instruction set architecture
 - Verilator team for the fast SystemVerilog simulator
+- LLVM project for eBPF toolchain support
 - Open-source community for tools and libraries

 ## Support